sethgonzales/Pizza-Parlor/README.md

 Test: "It should return a Pizza object with properties for toppings, size, and customer name"
 Code: const myPizza = new Pizza("Jeff", ["anchovies", "pineapple"], "medium");
 Expected Output: Pizza { name: "Jeff", toppings: ["anchovies", "pineapple"], size: "medium" }

+Describe: Pizza.prototype.toppingsCalc()
+Test: "It should calculate the cost of pizza toppings based on the number added to the order"
+Code:
+const myPizza = new Pizza("Jeff", ["anchovies", "pineapple"], "medium");
+myPizza.toppingsCalc();
+Expected Output: toppingsCost = "$4"